laura-dangelo/Bayesian_Clustering_of_Spatially-Referenced_Calcium_Traces/README.md

       <li> bSCDCsampler : R package implementing the Gibbs sampler.</li>
     </ul>
   </li>
-  <li> Data : contains the original .mat file and the cleaned .RDS files produced by the scripts in 01_data_preprocessing. </li>
+  <li> Data </li>
   <li> Manuscript </li>
 </ul>

+The `Code` folder contains the R project and should be used as the main directory to run the code.
+The structure of the repository is designed to facilitate the streamlined execution of all scripts required to replicate the analyses.
+Please do not change the folders’ names or paths to avoid errors.
+Each folder should be run following the order given by the numbers in the name; similarly, within each folder, scripts should be executed following the numbering.

+The `Data` folder contains the original .mat file and the cleaned .RDS files produced by the scripts in `Code/01_data_preprocessing`.

 ## Using the Repo